LeighAllenDev/RocktoSpock/README.md

 Lighthouse:
 ![lighthouse](./assets/images/lighthouse.jpeg)

+JShint:
+This validator returned 39 "warnings", all of which were that the javaScript code used is for ES6.

 #### Issues
 One issue I faced with this project was getting the JS script to work on the webpage.
 This was resolved with the help of my Mentor who informed me that I needed to start the link with ./ rather than just the file name.